0xjarix/solidity-interview-questions/README.md

 What is a zk-friendly hash function and how does it differ from a non-zk-friendly hash function?

 What is a nullifier in the context of zero knowledge, and what is it used for?

+## Bonus(Interview questions I came up with):
+What's the difference between a contract and an abstract contract?
+=> An abstract contract has at least one of its functions not implemented